uniqueg/scripts/scripts/bed_bam_ascii_alignment_pileup/README.md

 ## Description

-Generates an ASCII-style pileup alignment of read alignments in one or more BAM files against one or more regions specified in a BED file.
+Generates an ASCII-style pileup of read alignments in one or more BAM files against one or more regions specified in a BED file.

 ## Help screen